Harshilbhardwaj47/java-wonders/README.md

 # Build and release management
 Release management is the process of managing, planning, scheduling and controlling a software build through different stages and environments; including testing and deploying software releases.
+# what is JDBC ?
+Java Database Connectivity (JDBC) is an application programming interface (API) for the programming language Java, which defines how a client may access a database.
+It is a Java-based data access technology used for Java database connectivity.
+It is part of the Java Standard Edition platform, from Oracle Corporation.